wikinodes-net/wikinodes/README.md

 ### Creating Pages

 - Pages can be imported from other wikis, or uploaded from local files
-- Any creative commons (CC-BY-SA) licensed page from any existing site may be forked into, and modified within, HoloWiki
+- Any creative commons (CC-BY-SA) licensed page from any existing site may be forked into, and modified within, WikiNodes

 ### Collections